SirWilliam254/blog/_posts/2021-08-20-sql bigquery.markdown

 |22          | 22   |   81064 | 19.573663|
 |23          | 23   |   61318 | 18.730092|

-We have incooporated common table expression in the last part.
+We have incooporated common table expression(CTE) in the last part.
 This makes it a bit more clearer and easier to debug when dealing with a more complex query.

 ## THE END.